ampproject/amphtml/contributing/getting-started-e2e.md

 Now that you have all of the files copied locally you can actually build the code and run a local server to try things out.

-amphtml uses Node.js, the npm package manager and the Gulp build system to build amphtml and start up a local server that lets you try out your changes.
+amphtml uses Node.js, the Yarn package manager and the Gulp build system to build amphtml and start up a local server that lets you try out your changes.
 Installing these and getting amphtml built is straightforward:

-* Install [NodeJS](https://nodejs.org/) version >= 4.7 (which includes npm)
+* Install [NodeJS](https://nodejs.org/) version >= 6 (which includes npm)

-* If the version of [npm](https://www.npmjs.com/) that was installed along with NodeJS is lower than 5 (check with `npm -v`), upgrade it by running
+* Install [Yarn](https://yarnpkg.com/) version >= 1.0.2, follow the instructions on the website or install it with npm:
    ```
-   npm install -g npm@latest
+   npm install -g yarn@latest
    ```

    The preceding command might require elevated privileges using `sudo` on some platforms.

 * In your local repository directory (e.g. `~/src/ampproject/amphtml`), install the packages that AMP uses by running
    ```
-   npm install
+   yarn
    ```

    You should see a progress indicator and some messages scrolling by.
 You may see some warnings about optional dependencies that are generally safe to ignore.